Skip to content

 Eat in Cork

-A short walk from Kent Station, the Glass curtain is a glamourous place to eat in Cork city.
+A short walk from Kent Station, the Glass Curtain is a glamorous place to eat in Cork City.
 This beautiful restaurant is located in the Old Thompson Bakery, which has been transformed into a chic and elegant restaurant.
-The Glass Curtain prides itself on its mouth-watering flavours which it creates from local produce.
+The Glass Curtain prides itself on its mouth-watering flavours, which it creates from local produce.
 The dishes at the Glass Curtain are exquisite.

-The food here tastes even better than how it looks and that says a lot considering the presentation of the food is second to none.
-You might not want to be one of those people who takes pictures of their food but in the Glass Curtain you will find it hard to resist.
-You can choose from their “á la carte” menu, sharing menu or tasting menu.
+The food here tastes even better than it looks, which says a lot, considering the presentation of the food is second to none.
+You might not want to be one of those who takes pictures of their food, but in the Glass Curtain, you will find it hard to resist.
+You can choose from their “á la carte”, sharing, or tasting menu.
 Eating at the Glass Curtain is truly an experience.

 Location: Thompson House, MacCurtain Street, Victorian Quarter